vinceumo/todo/tutorial.md

 <button v-on:click="isNavOpen = !isNavOpen" class="menu">Menu</button>
 ```

-As you can see we can pass an inline javascript statement, we can as well use a method (function), we will see later in this tutorial how to use this last one.
+As you can see, we can pass an inline javascript statement, we can as well use a method (function), we will see later in this tutorial how to use this last one.

 ### Documentation references